 Unlike in the United States, where overt gender expression is often viewed as politically incorrect, in Argentina it is celebrated as a vital part of cultural identity—evident in many aspects of life, and especially in dance.*

-Take chacarera, for example.
-The man proudly displays his masculinity, as if to say, “Look how strong and brave I am!”
-The woman, in turn, expresses her femininity with grace, as if asking, “Don’t you admire my softness and beauty?”
+In chacarera, for example, the man proudly displays his masculinity, as if saying, “Look how strong and brave I am!”
+And the woman, in turn, expresses her femininity with grace, as if asking, “Don’t you admire my softness and beauty?”

-This open and expressive display of gender is also deeply woven into the fabric of their tango.
+This open and expressive display of gender is also deeply woven into their tango.

-For Argentinians, male strength and female beauty are not sources of controversy but qualities admired in the dynamic between men and women.
-Masculinity and femininity are expressions of gender shaped by millions of years of evolution—a natural progression that has enabled humanity to thrive.
-As a unity of opposites, men and women are inherently interdependent and complementary.
-From their union emerge children, families, communities, and the moral foundation that upholds society—love, cooperation, role distinction, teamwork, agreeableness, and accommodation.
+For Argentinians, masculinity and femininity are not sources of controversy but qualities admired in men and women—timeless attributes shaped by millions of years of evolution.
+As a unity of opposites, the two sexes are inherently interdependent and complementary.
+From this union emerge children, families, and communities, forming the moral foundation that upholds society through love, cooperation, role distinction, accommodation, and compromise.
 The stability and harmony of society are deeply rooted in this intrinsic attraction between the sexes.
-Gender expression, therefore, is not an indicator of inequality or oppression, as some critics argue.
-Rather, it is a unifying force that strengthens bonds between the sexes and sustains social cohesion.
+Gender expression, therefore, is not a marker of inequality or oppression, as some critics claim, but a unifying force that strengthens bonds between the sexes and sustains social cohesion.

-Feminist ideology often portrays men and women as separate entities with conflicting interests, yet it overlooks the deeper unity in which each sex depends on and complements the other (see Tango and Interdepence between the Sexes).
+Feminist ideology often frames men and women as separate entities with conflicting self-interests, yet it overlooks their inherent interdependence and complementarity (see Tango and Interdepence between the Sexes).
 The feminist assertion that “the history of mankind is a history of repeated injuries and usurpations on the part of man towards woman” is a sweeping generalization that distorts the complexity of human history.

-That history is not a chronicle of gender hostility.
+That history is not a chronicle of gender warfare.
 Every man is a son to a mother and a brother to a sister, just as every woman is a daughter to a father and a sister to a brother—bound by natural love and loyalty.
 In fact, many societies were matriarchal long before written history began.
-Love and emotional connection between the sexes have been a consistent presence throughout history.
-While gender inequality certainly exists, it is more closely tied to socioeconomic structures than to gender itself (see Mammonism).
-The solution does not lie in rejecting gender roles, erasing gender distinctions, fostering animosity, or masculinizing women.
-Nor does it lie in reversing roles, promoting women's independence and emancipation from the family, or encouraging women's sexual self-reliance through the advocacy of lesbianism and same-sex marriage.
-Utopian attempts to reconstruct society along radical ideological lines have consistently failed, often with disastrous consequences.
-Such efforts are in conflict with human nature (see Tango and Gender Issues).
+Love and the emotional bond between the sexes has been a consistent presence throughout human civilization.
+While gender inequality exists, it is more closely linked to socioeconomic structures than to gender itself (see Mammonism).
+The solution, therefore, does not lie in erasing gender distinctions, rejecting gender roles, fostering animosity, or masculinizing women.
+Nor does it lie in promoting women's independence and emancipation from the family, or encouraging women's sexual self-reliance through the advocacy of lesbianism and same-sex marriage.
+Utopian attempts to reconstruct society along radical ideological lines have repeatedly failed, often with disastrous consequences, as they conflict with the fundamental nature of human relationships (see Tango and Gender Issues).

 As John Gray writes in On Human Happiness: “If we want to achieve the perfect degree of human nature, or at least come close to it, then all rules and regulations of mankind should be adapted to human nature.
 Because experience proves that we cannot use rules and regulations to bind human nature without destroying happiness.
 The attempt to obey rules that contradict human nature is the main source of human suffering.
 Any effort to promote human wellness will fail without radical reform in this respect.”

-True gender equality and harmony emerge not from erasing differences but from recognizing and embracing them—along with the roles, expressions, and natural bonds they foster.
-Love, cooperation, and mutual understanding stem from this balance, creating a foundation for societal stability.
-This perspective stands in stark contrast to modern ideologies rooted in individualism, feminism, and adversarial power dynamics.
+True gender equality and harmony arise not from eliminating differences but from embracing them—along with the roles, expressions, and natural bonds they cultivate.
+Love, cooperation, mutual understanding, and accommodation flourish within this balance, forming the bedrock of societal stability.
+A thriving society is built on mutual respect, love, collaboration, and adaptability, rather than conflict, resentment, or struggles for dominance.
+This perspective contrasts sharply with modern ideologies shaped by individualism, feminism, and adversarial power dynamics.

 ______________________________________